kevin-y/gallery/README.md

 </blockquote>

 ## Install Tomcat 7.x+
-Just download the binary archive from [Apache Tomcat](http://tomcat.apache.org/download-70.cgi), and extract it to some directory.
+Just download the binary archive from [Apache Tomcat](http://tomcat.apache.org/download-70.cgi), and extract it to your desired directory.